 Pros and Cons of Annuities

 Annuities can protect people who do not manage money wisely.
-Lottery winners are an ideal example of the power of annuities; lottery winners have gone from multi-millionaires to flat broke in a short few years due to a lack of financial management experience.
-While recipients give up the opportunity to receive a large lump sum, accepting an annuity payout can ensure that recipients spread the money over a long term while earning a return on the balance.
+Lottery winners are an ideal example of the power of annuities; lottery winners have gone from multimillionaires to flat broke in a short few years due to a lack of financial management experience.
+While recipients give up the opportunity to receive a large lump sum, accepting an annuity payout can ensure that recipients spread the money over a long period of time while earning a return on the balance.

 Time Value of Money

 Savvy investors decide between annuities and lump sum payments by analyzing the effects of the time value of money.
 The time value of money theory explains that a set amount of money today is not necessarily equal in value to that same amount in the future, due to economic factors such as inflation and currency exchange rates.
-Follow the link at the end of this article to find an online calculator that can help you to get an idea of the true value of your annuity over time compared to a lump-sum option.
+An online calculator can help you to get an idea of the true value of your annuity over time compared to a lump-sum option.